Paul-Jarschke/AngStHasen/README.md

 ### User functions

-- Typical user functions register, login, logout and get help from the website are implemented.
+- Typical user functions like register, login, logout and a help page are implemented on the website.
-- In our demo version users can only select one flight.
-For this flight they can reserve free seats in the respective overview page, see depiction below:
+- In our demo version users can only select one flight (HAM to ARN).
+For this flight they can reserve free seats in the respective page, see depiction below:

 ![](project/seats/flightseats/static/img/images/book_seat.png)